This post may contain affiliate links. Please read my disclosure policy.

-- Take care when removing the lid to avoid getting ashes in the food.
+Take care when removing the lid to avoid getting ashes in the food.
 Garnish with the remaining parsley and bacon.

 - Serve and enjoy with a loaf of crusty bread to soak up the broth.

 Be sure to check the finished dish before adding salt.
 I used nitrate-free applewood smoked bacon which is a little less salty overall.

 Salt-free chicken broth is also a good choice if you can find it.

 To cook the Coddle in the oven, lightly grease a dutch oven or covered casserole dish.
 Preheat oven to 325 degrees and bake covered for 1.5 hours removing the lid for the last 45 minutes or so.